-[Stream episodes of Phrogging: Hider in My House, about victims of phrogging, in the Lifetime App.
-And catch new episodes Mondays at 10/9c on Lifetime.]
+[Stream episodes of Phrogging: Hider in My House in the Lifetime app.]

 Malvic, then a junior at Ohio State University, lived with nine other people on the second floor of an off-campus house.
 Another group of people lived on the first floor.
 And in the basement, behind a locked door that the landlords had dismissed as a “utility closet,” lived a graduate student named Jeremy.

 The roommates had experienced bizarre occurrences, like waking up to a slew of open cupboards in the kitchen, Malvic says.
 To this day, he’s not sure if that was Jeremy’s doing, or if another roommate was playing pranks, he adds.

 Jeremy was found out when one of the roommates ran into him by chance.
 The “closet” was about 10 feet by 10 feet and was furnished with a mattress and a chair, and a bunch of Jeremy’s belongings, including a guitar.

 The police and the landlords were called, and Jeremy made a polite but hasty exit, Malvic says.
 As it turns out, Jeremy had moved in at some point with the consent of the old tenants; when those tenants moved out, he quietly stayed behind.

 After the discovery, “Some people said they saw him, once or twice, afterwards on campus,” Malvic says.
 “I never knew what he looked like.”